Spokane County profile

 Monthly nonfarm payroll employment in Spokane - Spokane Valley MSA

-• Government services, including public educational services totaling 40,000 jobs, decreased by 800 jobs over the month and decreased by 200 jobs from August 2024.
+• Government services, including public educational services totaling 41,400 jobs, increased by 1,300 jobs over the month but decreased by 200 jobs from September 2024.

-• The decrease over the month in the government sector can be attributed to local government education employment.
+• The increase over the month in the government sector can be attributed to state and local government education employment.

 Nonfarm employment estimates, not seasonally adjusted, Spokane - Spokane Valley MSA